PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 Here is one of the differences between Christ and the Levitical priesthood.
 The High Priest of Israel, being a sinful man like the rest of us, had to make an atonement for himself and for the other priests.
 Christ was offered for the sins of the whole world, not for His own sins.
 He needed no atonement for Himself, being born without sin and living His life without any trace of sin in His Person.

-And he shall take the two goats, and present them before the Lord at the door of the tabernacle of the congregation.
-And Aaron shall cast lots upon the two goats; one lot for the Lord, and the other lot for the scapegoat.
+“Then Aaron shall cast lots for the two goats: one lot for the LORD and the other lot for the scapegoat.
 (Leviticus 16:7,8)

 If there had been only one goat it would have signified that Jesus came only to forgive our sins.
 Because there were two goats, one being slain and the other left alive, we realize Jesus not only forgives our sins but also removes our sins.
 Jesus saves His disciples from their sins, not in their sins (Matthew 1:21).